BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-A Warrior Born — *Glóin is a fearsome fighter, whose blows waste no effort.*
+A Warrior Born â€” *GlÃ³in is a fearsome fighter, whose blows waste no effort.*

-Glóin the Dwarf must re-roll scores of 1 To Wound in combat.
+GlÃ³in the Dwarf must re-roll scores of 1 To Wound in combat.

-Weapon Master — *Glóin is a ferocious warrior, regardless of what weaponry he holds.*
+Weapon Master â€” *GlÃ³in is a ferocious warrior, regardless of what weaponry he holds.*

-Glóin the Dwarf, Champion of Erebor is never considered unarmed, and never suffers the usual -1 penalty to the Duel roll for fighting with a two-handed weapon.
+GlÃ³in the Dwarf, Champion of Erebor is never considered unarmed, and never suffers the usual -1 penalty to the Duel roll for fighting with a two-handed weapon.

 []{#bookmark346 .anchor}**ARMY OF LAKE-TOWN**

 *Propped up on pillars atop the Long Lake lies the humble fishing town of Esgaroth, more commonly k nown as Lake-town, built upon the waters following the destruction of Dale as a safety measure against the Dragon that now lies within the Lonely Mountain.
 Those that dwell in Lake-town live an impoverished life, eeking out a meagre existence.
 For although the inhabitants of Lake-town are descended from the great city of Dale, the wealth of that once powerful kingdom has long since been lost.*

 *Any wealth that may exist within the boundaries of Esgaroth is swiftly collected by the Master of Lake-town, who is not above fabricating 'ancient laws' in order to increase his standing.
 For the Master is a greedy man who will do anything to protect his great wealth, a way of being that has led the people of Lake-town to refer to him as 'Old Moneybags'.
-Constantly at the Master's side is the cowardly Alfrid, councillor to the Master — a scheming and untrustworthy man whose counsel can only be trusted upon to serve himself, and who undoubtedly shares the Master's love of gold.*
+Constantly at the Master's side is the cowardly Alfrid, councillor to the Master â€” a scheming and untrustworthy man whose counsel can only be trusted upon to serve himself, and who undoubtedly shares the Master's love of gold.*

-*In such a poor area as Esgaroth, wealth commands power and as such the Lake-town Guard will readily serve the one who holds the purse-strings — in this case the Master — and they will do his bidding in order to receive a cut of his wealth.
+*In such a poor area as Esgaroth, wealth commands power and as such the Lake-town Guard will readily serve the one who holds the purse-strings â€” in this case the Master â€” and they will do his bidding in order to receive a cut of his wealth.
 Braga, the Captain of the Guard, ensures that the Master stays in power and that troublemakers are dealt with in an appropriate fashion, so long as he is paid well for his services.*

 *Although Lake-town is not used to the ways of war, having not been involved in one for many a year, they still keep a ready guard who, whilst corrupt, will still defend their town should the need arise.